 Lost Mode requires an iOS device that meets the minimum system requirements listed in the Apple Support article System requirements for iCloud.
 With Apple Watch, you must have watchOS 3 or later installed to use Lost Mode.

 You can lock a Mac or an iOS 5 device, but you can’t track it.
 If you lock a Mac, you can’t locate it if it’s not near a previously used Wi-Fi network, and you can’t change the passcode remotely, unlock it, or erase it.

 Turn on Lost Mode or lock a device

 Click All Devices, then select the device you want to put into Lost Mode or lock.

 Follow the onscreen instructions, keeping the following in mind:

-Family Sharing: If you’re trying to place a family member’s iOS device in Lost Mode, and the device doesn’t have a passcode set, that person’s Apple ID password must be entered on this computer.
-If you’re trying to lock a family member’s Mac, that person’s Apple ID password must be entered on this computer.
+Family Sharing: If you’re trying to place a family member’s iOS device in Lost Mode and the device doesn’t have a passcode set, you must enter that person’s Apple ID password on this computer.
+If you’re trying to lock a family member’s Mac, you must enter that person’s Apple ID password on this computer.